 About the Project

 Our residents experience both mortgage and rental stress at rates higher than the Gippsland and Regional Victoria average, with more than a third of renters in stress.
 The affordability crisis is starkly illustrated by the fact that, in the 12 months to June 2023, only 1.2% of all housing sold was affordable to low-income households, compared to almost 10% in June 2020.
-There are currently 672 households in our shire with an unmet need for affordable housing, and over 1,100 people on the Victorian Housing Register waitlist seeking housing in Bass Cast.
+There are currently 672 households in our shire with an unmet need for affordable housing, and over 1,100 people on the Victorian Housing Register waitlist seeking housing in Bass Coast.
 Council’s Affordable Housing Strategy provides a platform for partnerships with State and Federal Government to boost supply of social and affordable housing.

 Council and community stakeholders call for urgent and prioritised investment in Bass Coast to deliver social, affordable and key worker housing through remaining Minimum Investment Guarantee funding, The Regional Housing Fund, The Housing Australia Future Fund, The Regional Worker Accommodation Fund and other funding opportunities.